backstage/backstage/plugins/catalog-react/api-report.md

   isStarredEntity: (entityOrRef: Entity | EntityName | string) => boolean;
 };

-// Warning: (ae-missing-release-tag) "useStarredEntity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function useStarredEntity(entityOrRef: Entity | EntityName | string): {
   toggleStarredEntity: () => void;